OleButterScotch/OleButterScotch/README.md

 - 💞️ I’m looking to collaborate on anything and everything.
 I am open to feedback and shared experiences.
 - 📫 How to reach me ...
 I am currently in the process of starting a website.
 I will update the information when I am complete.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...
-I am 30 with 2 kids currently going back to school and working 12-hr rotating shifts.
+I have 2 kids, currently going back to school, and working 12-hr rotating shifts.
 I spend most of my time trying to learn new projects to upgrade my tech skills.
 If I have free time, I spend it with my family.

 <!---
 OleButterScotch/OleButterScotch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.